Generic Name: frovatriptan (FROE-va-TRIP-tan)

 - Take frovatriptan by mouth with or without food.

 - Take a single dose of frovatriptan with fluids as soon as migraine symptoms appear.
 A second dose may be taken if there is only a partial response or symptoms of the migraine return.
 However, do not take it sooner than 2 hours following the first dose.
-Do not take a second dose if your symptoms do not get better after your first dose.
-Do not take more than 3 tablets in a 24-hour period.
+Do not take a second dose if your symptoms do not get better after your first dose without first talking with your doctor.

 - If you miss a dose of frovatriptan and you still have a headache, follow your doctor's dosing instructions.
 Contact your doctor if you are unsure of what to do if you miss a dose.
 Do not take frovatriptan more often than prescribed.
 Do not take 2 doses at once.